RV Septic Tanks: Everything You Need To Know

 Anything that goes down the RV toilet ends up in the camper black water tank.

-- Human waste!
+- Sewage!
 It's pretty disgusting if it spills.
 Spills can and will happen.
 Ask any seasoned RVer!
 Don't worry, you'll get through it.

 - It clogs easier than the gray water tank.
 The black water tank has solids (toilet paper) in it.
 The gray waste tank generally does not (except for food particles).
 Therefore, a waste tank with a lot of toilet paper (or the WRONG KIND of TP), or not enough liquid, can cause solid matter buildup or clogs.